umbertocollodel/When_where_and_why/README.md

 5. Programs and forecast errors

+The main sourcing file runs the entire project.
 The main file of each section cleans the global environment, installs and loads the packages required and sources all the scripts in the section.
 The function file contains custom functions to generate tables and produce graphs for the section.
 Individual files run the function and export the output.